o3de/o3de.org/content/docs/userguide/ai-scripting-mbt-nodes-game.md

+description: ' Learn more about game nodes for MBT features in &ALYlong;. '
+slug: ai-scripting-mbt-nodes-game
+title: Game Nodes
+---
 # Game Nodes<a name="ai-scripting-mbt-nodes-game"></a>

 These nodes offer game\-specific MBT functionality\.
 These allow a game with multiple character types to trigger specific logic and perform actions involving each type's peculiarities\.
 Game\-specific nodes not likely to be good for "general use" will probably need customization for each game\.